WBFS-TV: Grant bankruptcy and Combined ownership

-The Grant Broadcasting System sold the Dallas and Houston stations in early 1985 and expanded to new startup independents in two larger markets, Philadelphia (WGBS-TV) and Chicago (WGBO-TV).
+The Grant Broadcasting System sold the Fort Worth and Houston stations in early 1985 and expanded to new startup independents in two larger markets, Philadelphia (WGBS-TV) and Chicago (WGBO-TV).
 By March 1986, WBFS had tied WCIX as the top independent station in South Florida.
 However, the new stations and WBFS-TV had to grapple with their high promotional expenses and rapidly rising programming costs.
 The other Miami stations saw Grant's strategy coming and matched his bids, blunting the impact of his spending.
-Equally importantly, the Grant-Shlenker group was highly leveraged and ill-prepared for a slowdown in advertising.
-Syndicators began to come calling at a group that did not have the resources to pay.
+Equally importantly, when the television advertising market slowed down, the highly leveraged Grant-Shlenker consortium faced financial difficulties.
+Syndicators began to seek payment from a group that did not have the resources to pay.
 Programs were hastily pulled from the WBFS-TV schedule because their syndicators, such as Embassy Pictures, were threatening to pull the programs and already shopping them to channel 33's competitors.

 On December 8, 1986, all three Grant television stations filed for Chapter 11 bankruptcy protection in Philadelphia.
 This protected them from the demands of the syndicators.
 WBFS-TV was the most successful of the three stations economically, though only in relative terms.
 Before taxes, it lost $6.54 million in 1986, compared with $9.72 million at the Philadelphia station and $13.76 million in Chicago.
 One syndicator even went as far as to file a competing application against WBFS-TV's license renewal, largely as a leverage maneuver in bankruptcy court.